To

 B. Intangible Assets;

-During the year, the company has changed the existing practice of verification of all property, plant and equipments on yearly basis to once in every three years, which in our opinion are reasonable, having regard to the size and the magnitude of the company.
+b.
+The company has a practice of conducting physical verification of property, plant and equipments once in every three years, based on a program designed by the management, which in our opinion are reasonable, having regard to the size and the magnitude of the company.

 Accordingly, no physical verification of Property, Plant and Equipment was carried out by the management.
 Hence, we have not commented on the material discrepancies under this clause.